Friday 12 January 2018, 5pm (recently added)

 Just as Jung destabilises her sculptures by treating them as something approaching props, she appears to frequently derail her performances, falling prey to hesitations, salty asides, bursts of song, Tommy Cooper-esque object gags, and groan-inducing puns.
 Storytelling, here, is not about authority, or beginnings, middles and endings, but about the contingency of knowledge, and of meaning.
 It is also about taking pleasure in the dexterity – and the multiplicity – of a single human voice.

-A publication accompanying the exhibition, with texts by Sophie Jung and Tom Morton, will be available from 16 December, 2017.
+A publication accompanying the exhibition, with texts by Sophie Jung and Tom Morton, is available here and from the gallery front desk.